Top 10 Car Logos & Car Branding Design

 Car brands are often unwaveringly associated with the image they present.

-This brand image can be hard to shift, even if the car company diversifies their production models or even moves into a new industry.
+This brand image can be hard to shift, even if the car company diversifies its production models or even moves into a new industry.

-In fact, car company logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominently on the front of all their cars.
+In fact, car logos can be seen as more important, since it is literally stuck or ‘branded’ on the car badge itself – think of the Mercedes symbol sitting prominently on the front of all their cars.

-Let’s have a brief look at some of my favourite car company logo designs of all time.
+Let’s have a brief look at some of my favourite car logos of all time.

 1 – Mercedes-Benz